 - 1 cup chopped bell peppers

 - 7 cups chicken stock or canned low-sodium chicken broth

 - 1/2 cup chopped green onions

 - 2 cups White Rice (cooked)

-- In a large enameled cast iron Dutch oven, heat 1 tablespoon of the olive oil over medium-high heat.
+- In a large enameled cast iron Dutch oven, heat 1 tablespoon of the oil over medium-high heat.
 Add the sausage and cook until well browned.
 Remove the sausage and drain on paper towels.
 Set aside.

 - Season the chicken with the Cajun seasoning and add in batches to the pan.
 Cook over medium-high heat until well browned, 5 to 6 minutes.
 Remove the chicken from the pan, set aside.